 3. Location: Easy to reach, part of Scandinavia

 Espoo's location on the coastal Finland, right next to the capital Helsinki, offers excellent traffic connections.
 It is easy to reach, just a half an hour from the Helsinki international airport and harbours.
 Helsinki Airport offers direct flights from 130 destination worldwide.
 With Allegro fast train journey from St. Petersburg takes only 3,5 hours.
 Getting around Espoo and capital area of Helsinki is easy and affortable with extensive public transportation network.
-During 2017 Espoo will have its own underground "Länsimetro" which is connected with Helsinki undergound network.
+In November 2017 Espoo got its own underground "Länsimetro" which is connected with Helsinki undergound network.
 At shortest journey to Helsinki it takes only 10 minutes.

 Scandinavia is one of the most popular meetings regions in the world.
 The five countries: Denmark, Finland, Iceland, Norway and Sweden are famous for their pristine nature, excellent infrastructure, high quality services, as well as their sustainable way of life and equal opportunities for everybody.
 Even though the Scandinavian countries have all a lot in common, they also have their own specific character.